More than 2 million workers who have been laid off for long stretches could get their unemployment benefits restored as early as next week.

 The Senate plans to take up a measure Tuesday to restore the extended benefits, right after a new Democratic senator from West Virginia is sworn in, Senate Majority Leader Harry Reid said Thursday.

 With the death of Sen. Robert Byrd, Senate Democrats had been a vote short of the 60 needed to overcome a GOP filibuster.
-West Virginia Gov. Joe Manchin has said he could name a temporary replacement to fill Byrd's seat as early as Friday.

 The House already has passed a bill to extend the benefits through November, at a cost of about $34 billion.
 The money would be borrowed, adding to the national debt.